Recovering data from SSD drives

 What is TRIM, and why is it enabled?

-SSD (flash memory) drives work fundamentally differently from older magnetic (spinning disk) hard drives.
-With both types of drives, when data is deleted, the physical blocks that were occupied by the data are marked as "available", and become ready to be overwritten by new data.
-With a magnetic hard drive, an available block can be overwritten regardless of what data was in that block previously; the old data gets overwritten directly.
+With a magnetic spinning hard drive, an available block can be overwritten regardless of what data was in that block previously; the old data gets overwritten directly.
 However, the same is not true for flash memory: a flash memory block must be erased explicitly before new data is written to it.
 And this erase operation is relatively expensive (i.e. slow).
 If an SSD drive were to erase memory blocks "on demand", i.e. only when a new file is being written, it would slow down the write performance of the drive significantly.

 Therefore, an SSD drive will erase unused memory blocks preemptively, so that the memory will be pre-erased when a new file needs to be written to it.
-Since the drive has no knowledge of what filesystem exists on it, the drive relies on the operating system to inform it about which memory blocks can be erased.
-This is done using the TRIM command: When the operating system deletes a file, in addition to updating the necessary filesystem structures, it also sends a TRIM command to the drive, indicating that the memory blocks occupied by the deleted file can now be queued up for erasing.
-The SSD drive erases TRIMmed blocks in the background, transparently to other operations.
+Since the drive has no knowledge of what filesystem exists on it, the drive relies on the operating system to inform it about which memory blocks are no longer used.
+This is done using the TRIM command: When the operating system deletes a file, in addition to updating the necessary filesystem structures, it also sends a TRIM command to the drive, indicating that the memory blocks occupied by the deleted file can now be considered "stale", and queued up for erasing.

-In effect, this means that for any file that's deleted from an SSD drive, the actual contents of the file will be wiped permanently from the drive shortly afterwards, and will no longer be recoverable.
+The SSD drive erases TRIMmed blocks in the background while the drive is idle, transparently to other operations.
+In effect this means that for any file that's deleted from an SSD drive, once the drive purges those stale blocks, the actual contents of the file will be wiped permanently from the drive, and will no longer be recoverable.

 Exceptions